 There is no weapon like words, no armor against words.For me, photographs are like words.

-Or better; they are letters, punctuations, and words.
+Or even better; they are letters, punctuations, and words.

 When they come together, they form narratives — even though sometimes a single photograph can tell us the whole story —.

-The fact that I’m using photographs on their own, or with diptych and tryptch, resembles creating a sequence of words to form a sentence.
-When the correct sequence is established, every line hinges on the previous one.
+These photographs stand on their own, as diptych and tryptch.
+They resemble creating a sequence of words to form a sentence.
+When the correct sequence is formed, every line hinge on the previous one.

-I can foresee the final sentence of this story.
-Like a lightening in the sky; brightening the room first and thunder thereafter prolongs the feeling of that illumination until the nature settles down.
+It is not hard to foresee the final sentence of this story.
+Like a lightening in the sky; brightening the room first and thunder thereafter; prolongs the feeling of that illumination until the nature settles down.

-What I struggle to describe within me is in the metaphors of these charged photographs.
+The heart-aching struggle is to describe the metaphors within these charged photographs.

 My soul drifts from darkness to light, lightness to dark.

 Without feeling a moment of belonging, I’m in pieces.